How Do You Control Uniform Costs When Employee Turnover Is High?

 Finance and operations teams can review usage trends and spending patterns to better understand where uniforms are being issued and replaced.

-By shifting inventory storage off site, organizations may be able to reclaim internal space and reduce the need for bulk on hand stock.
+By shifting inventory storage off-site, organizations may reclaim internal space and reduce the need for bulk on-hand stock.

-Public sector and educational organizations often face additional procurement complexity alongside high workforce turnover.
+Public sector and educational agencies often face additional procurement complexity alongside high workforce turnover.
 Cooperative purchasing contracts can help simplify access to managed uniform programs without restarting lengthy bid processes.

 When available, cooperative contracts allow agencies to work within pre-established procurement frameworks while still applying internal program rules and controls.
 Partnering with a certified woman-owned business can also support diversity and supplier participation objectives, depending on agency requirements.